This article explains three methods for installing images that are not available on Robot as automatic installations.

 - Installation via KVM Console and Virtual Media feature

-By using the Installimage Script, which is already pre-installed in the Rescue System, you can perform customizable installations of all Linux images, offered via the Robot, but also of older images, for which we do not offer support or guarantee compatibility anymore.
+By using the Installimage Script, which is already pre-installed in the Rescue System, you can perform customizable installations of all Linux images that are available on Robot.
+In addition you can also install older images, for which we do not offer support or guarantee compatibility anymore.
 You can find those images after starting the Installimage script within the operating system selection menu under the

 Old images section.